 The Takeaway: Don’t leave your VUI persona to chance.
 From the very beginning, create the ideal employee to represent your brand.
 What are they like?
 How should they sound?
 And most importantly, how do they behave?
 Use this persona as an anchor to ground your user experience and give it a familiar consistency.
-For more information on persona design, visit Actions on Google and check out this codelab on Crafting a Character.
+For more information on persona design, visit Actions on Google.

 2. Move the conversation forward

 In everyday conversation, there are a lot of questions that seem to require yes or no answers.
 But they’re actually asking for much more information.
 Here are two examples: